mithatercan/vanilla-js-spa/README.md

 ## Events

 Add events as an attribute to element.
-You must start "@" symbol to call the method in class.
+You must start with "@" symbol to call the method in class.

 ```javascript